-While an open store-bought almond butter can last up to 9 months past its expiration date when kept in the fridge, homemade almond butter has a much shorter shelf life, lasting only a couple of weeks.
+While open, store-bought almond butter can last up to 9 months past its expiration date when kept in the fridge, homemade almond butter has a much shorter shelf life, lasting only a couple of weeks.

 Signs Your Almond Butter Has Gone Bad

 You can easily tell if your almond butter has gone bad by smelling it.
-When the butter is rancid, you will be able to detect a sour, unpleasant odor.
+When the butter is rancid, you can detect a sour, unpleasant odor.
 If you try the smell test and still can’t tell, you can try a very small amount of butter to check the taste.
-If it doesn’t taste sweet and nutty anymore it has probably gone bad.
+It has probably gone bad if it doesn’t taste sweet and nutty anymore.

 Another sign that your almond butter is no longer good for consumption is the appearance of black or brown spots on the surface, which means it has become moldy.

 When you open the jar after not using the almond butter for a long time, you may find a layer of oil on top.
 This does not mean the almond butter has become spoiled.
 You simply have to stir to mix the oil with the almond butter again.
 This oil helps to keep the almond butter smooth and easy to spread.

 A lot of foods don’t like heat, and almond butter is one of them.
 This means that you should store it in a cool place, like a pantry or a kitchen cabinet.
 You can also keep your almond butter in the fridge, which a lot of people prefer to do once they have opened the jar.